hubua/Samples/aspnetcore.md

 `find / -name dotnet -type f` find "donet" location

-`/usr/bin/dotnet --version` get dotnet version
+`/usr/bin/dotnet --version` dotnet version

+`dotnet --info` runtime information

-`which dotnet` full path of command
+`which dotnet` full path of executable

 `journalctl -f`  like the Linux tail command so it continuously prints log messages as they are added